How to Save Money Fast

 Cancel cards and overdrafts where possible

 You should only have one money card in your wallet: a debit card.
 Potentially a savings card as well, but I tend to leave this in a secure spot at home unless I know I’ll need it.
 That way I’m not tempted to spend it.
-If you have credit cards or multiple bank accounts it is highly likely you are over-spending.
+If you have credit cards or multiple bank accounts you are likely overspending.
 This is a habit to get out of immediately.

 Avoid sales and shopping sprees